 This line ran very close to the road (SC Route 215) and parts of the old line can be seen today if one knows where to look.

-Thanks to Shelly Lancaster for contributing information about this route.
+Thanks to Shelly Lancaster for contributing information.